 Open Peer Review.
 Open Publishing.
 Open Access.
 Open Discussion.
 Open Directory.
 Open Recommendations.
 Open API.
 Open Source.

-TL;DR:We train Quantum Boltzmann Machines using a quantum processor and simulated quantum annealing to perform a reinforcement learning task.
+TL;DR:We train Quantum Boltzmann Machines using a replica stacking method and a quantum annealer to perform a reinforcement learning task.

 Keywords:Quantum Annealing, Reinforcement Learning, Boltzmann Machines, Markov Chain Monte Carlo